 Nobody wants to think about their child falling out a window, but it’s a real threat.
-Make sure you secure all windows in the home so they can’t open more than four inches.
+Ensure you secure all windows in the home so they can’t open more than four inches.

 Even if a window has a screen, a child can lean against it and accidentally push it out.
-Remember that screens are designed to keep bugs out, not to support the weight of a child.
+Remember that screens are designed to keep bugs out, not support a child’s weight.

-A window stop is an inexpensive device that screws into the frame and keeps the window from opening all the way.
+A window stop is an inexpensive device that screws into the frame and keeps the window from opening.
 Another option is a releasable window guard, which are bars that stretch across your windows.

 12. Skip the Tablecloths

 Kids love to pull on tablecloths!
-Whether they’re just curious or they’re trying to help themselves up, one little yank can send everything on the tabletop crashing down around them.
-Children can be hit with heavy objects, being exposed to broken glass, and more.
+Whether they’re just curious or trying to help themselves up, one little yank can send everything on the tabletop crashing down around them.
+Children can be hit with heavy objects, exposed to broken glass, etc.

 13. Unplug Appliances

-An unintentional tug on a cord can also send appliances, like an iron or a hairdryer, crashing down.
+An unintentional tug on a cord can also crash appliances like an iron or a hairdryer.
 This can lead to burns and other types of injuries.
 This is particularly important in bathrooms, where things like curlers or electric razors could fall in the water and create an electrocution danger.

-You’ll also want to conceal cords for anything that you can’t easily unplug – like your television or other electronics.
+You’ll also want to conceal cords for anything you can’t easily unplug – like your television or other electronics.
 Doing this will help prevent them from being pulled down and from your child accidentally becoming entangled in them.
-You can do this by using cable ties, covers, sleeves, wraps, or a combination of methods.
+Using cable ties, covers, sleeves, wraps, or methods, you can do this.

 14. Check Your Houseplants

 You’ll also want to keep your children from digging in the dirt and getting it in their mouths.
 One excellent option is to cover the opening of your pots with a screen or chicken wire.
-This way, water and air can still get in, but little fingers will stay out.
+Water and air can still get in this way, but little fingers will stay out.

 15. Create a Safe Play Area

-When you’re cooking dinner, for example, allowing your child to just crawl around on the kitchen floor can create avoidable hazards.
+For example, when you’re cooking dinner, allowing your child to crawl around on the kitchen floor can create avoidable hazards.